pzemtsov/pzemtsov.github.io/_posts/2014-05-12-mystery-of-unstable-performance.md

     11Dst_First_1: 1456
     11Dst_First_3: 1462

 This looks much better.
-In this case we don't need `-falign-functions` any more, since it is implied.
+In this case we don't need `-falign-functions` anymore, since it is implied.
 A compiler can't align the loops by 32 if the functions aren't aligned by 32.
 However, if we want to align functions without loops (such as our fully inlined version), we still need this switch.
 So let's use both.